dfleury2/boss-rc500-editor/README.md

 ### Windows

-You need to launch a Developper command prompt to have your compiler environment accessible by CMake and Conan.
+You need to launch a Developer command prompt to have your compiler environment accessible by CMake and Conan.

 ```
 git clone https://github.com/dfleury2/boss-rc500-editor.git